Richard Grenell: Kennedy Center director

+In March 2026, Trump announced in a social media post that Grenell would be stepping down.
+Grenell was replaced by Matt Floca, then Vice President of Facilities at the Kennedy Center, on March 16, 2026.

+In September 2026, after the center removed Blue, a sculpture by Joel Shapiro, from its grounds, Josef Palermo, who was the center's curator of visual arts and special programming from June 2025 to March 2026, said that Grenell had summoned him to his office in 2025 and directed him to "get rid" of all the outdoor artwork on the campus, so that Trump could have an entirely new collection when the venue reopened after its planned renovations.
+Palermo said he did not recall Grenell singling out Blue.
+Grenell did not respond to a request for comment, and a person familiar with the matter disputed Palermo's account.

 Private sector (2025)

 In May 2025, Live Nation announced that Grenell had joined their board of directors.
 Supporters of the Justice Department's antitrust lawsuit against Live Nation–Ticketmaster suggested that the appointment was an attempt to curry favor with the Trump administration amid the conflict.

 Personal life

 Grenell is a registered Republican.
 He has a longtime partner, Matt Lashey.

 In June 2013, Grenell revealed that he had been diagnosed with non-Hodgkin's lymphoma and started chemotherapy.
 In September 2013, he announced that he was in remission.